L&S Policy on Review of Certificate Programs

-- New certificate programs should submit a follow-up report no more than five years after the program is established, except in cases where an earlier report is submitted under the conditions provided above.
+- New certificate programs are required to be reviewed five years after the program is established, except in cases where an earlier report is submitted under the conditions provided above.
 After submission of the first report, subsequent reports will follow the above cycle.

 In light of the limited level of resources usually dedicated to certificate program administration, the information required by the APC is also limited.
 Reports on certificate programs include the following information:

 - Program description and context, including mission, requirements, learning goals, relationship to other units